Being cursed for hanging

 like the Jews had been taught, which often included multiple layers of legal

 traditions beyond what was actually written.
-IN order for the Mosaic law to be
+In order for the Mosaic law to be

 set aside and to become free of it higher, superior, law or covenant had to be